TRIPLE CONVERGENT PROOF • FEBRUARY 2026

 • Parity-Triangle Consistency Test: Model-independent algebraic relations that must hold if errors are memoryless—violations directly prove correlation

-• SPAM-Controlled Measurements: Specifically isolates dynamic quantum error correlations from static readout errors, proving these are genuine runtime hardware effects
+• SPAM-Controlled Measurements: Isolates dynamic quantum error correlations from static readout errors

-• Rigorous Statistical Analysis: Wilson confidence intervals and sigma significance testing ensure discovery-level rigor (4.86σ = 99.9999%)
+• Rigorous Statistics: Wilson confidence intervals and sigma significance testing ensure discovery-level rigor

 🔗 Connection to Q-HAL Technology

 This discovery provides empirical proof for why our Quantum Hardware Abstraction Layer (Q-HAL) is necessary.
-Q-HAL enables hardware-aware resource allocation, topology-dependent optimization, and adaptive error mitigation—capabilities now proven essential by our experimental findings showing that even advanced processors exhibit region-dependent behavior.
+Q-HAL enables hardware-aware resource allocation, topology-dependent optimization, temporal spacing requirements, and adaptive error mitigation—capabilities now proven essential by our experimental findings.

 🔒 Proprietary Technology: Our Y⊗Z stabilizer implementation and π/4 rotation mechanism are patent-pending and represent a significant competitive advantage in quantum error characterization.